Federal impeachment in the United States: Trial in the Senate

 There is no timeframe requirement for when the managers must actually deliver the articles of impeachment to the Senate.
 On the set date, senators are sworn in for the impeachment trial.

 The proceedings take the form of a trial, with the Senate having the right to call witnesses and each side having the right to perform cross-examinations.
-The House members, who are given the collective title of managers during the trial, present the prosecution case, and the impeached official has the right to mount a defense with his or her own attorneys as well.
+The House members, who are given the collective title of managers during the trial, present the prosecution case, and the impeached official has the right to mount a defense with their own attorneys as well.
 Senators must also take an oath or affirmation that they will perform their duties honestly and with due diligence.
 After hearing the charges, the Senate usually deliberates in private.
 The Constitution requires a two-thirds supermajority to convict a person being impeached.
 The Senate enters judgment on its decision, whether that be to convict or acquit, and a copy of the judgment is filed with the Secretary of State.

 Upon conviction in the Senate, the official is automatically removed from office and may by a separate vote also be barred from holding future office.
 The Senate trial is not an actual criminal proceeding and more closely resembles a civil service termination appeal in terms of the contemplated deprivation.
 Therefore, the removed official may still be liable to criminal prosecution under a subsequent criminal proceeding.
 The president may not grant a pardon in the impeachment case, but may in any resulting federal criminal case (unless it is the president who is convicted and thus loses the pardon power).
 However, whether the president can self-pardon for criminal offenses is an open question, which has never been reviewed by a court.